Key Takeaways

 Claims Against the Government: Shorter Deadlines

 If your claim is against a state or local government entity or employee, different rules apply.
-Oklahoma's Governmental Tort Claims Act requires you to file a written notice of claim within one year of the injury.
-If the claim is denied, you then generally have 180 days to file a lawsuit.
+Oklahoma's Governmental Tort Claims Act generally requires written notice within one year after the loss, subject to the statute's specific extensions and exceptions.
+If the claim is denied, you then generally have 180 days to file suit.
 For federal civil rights claims under 42 U.S.C. § 1983, the two-year personal injury deadline applies, but the accrual rules can be complex.

 These deadlines are much shorter than typical limitations periods, and failure to follow the notice requirement can kill your claim even if you file a lawsuit on time.